MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ### Tools

-* Azure Data Factory (ADF), a fully managed data integration service for analytic workloads in Azure.
+* **Azure Data Factory (ADF)**: A fully managed data integration service for analytic workloads in Azure.
   * [Supported data stores and formats](/azure/data-factory/copy-activity-overview#supported-data-stores-and-formats).
   * [Copy data from Azure Data Factory to Azure Data Explorer](/azure/data-explorer/data-factory-load-data).

-* [One Click Ingestion](ingest-data-one-click.md) enables you to quickly ingest data and automatically suggest tables and mapping structures, based on a data source in Azure Data Explorer.
+* **[One Click Ingestion](ingest-data-one-click.md)**: Enables you to quickly ingest data and automatically suggest tables and mapping structures, based on a data source in Azure Data Explorer.

-* [LightIngest](lightingest.md) is a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
+* **[LightIngest](lightingest.md)**: A command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 The utility can pull source data from a local folder or from an Azure blob storage container.

 ### Kusto Query Language ingest control commands